On Titles and Labels

 One of the titles I use is ‘healer.’
 I’m not convinced I like the title ‘shaman’ or even ‘shamanic practitioner’, despite that these are the titles which best represent what I do on a regular basis, and are sewn into the fabric of my being.
 Shaman is more than a title to me- it is the way I process, the way I can see many layers at once, can hear, and feel, and sense beyond the senses, and Know, the way I am opened.

 There is an interesting debate among the English-speaking shamans regarding the use of the title of “shaman” versus “shamanic practitioner.”
-This debate is in part perpetuated by the First Peoples (of all nations) and their unresolved grief over the scattering of their own tribes, and the penance the European invaders must pay.
+This debate is in part perpetuated by the First Peoples (of all nations) and their interminable grief over the scattering of their own tribes, and the penance the European invaders must pay.
+Rightfully so.
+And cultural appropriation is a very real problem that we all must be sensitive to.
+The other place this debate is stemming from is other Westernized people who have adopted this enculturation of exclusivity and rarity.
+These are the ones who will deny shamanizing to others on the basis of their whiteness or lack of a cultural lineage for shamanism.
 On one side modern shamans are being shamed over even using the term “shaman”, and told this is a symptom of conflated Ego.
 Many are bowing at the knee to accept the watered-down title of “practitioner.”
 I personally see the whole thing as conflated Ego and Ego-attachment, as this bowing is a sort of false-humility still tied to Ego and label, and until my insight into this is broader than it now is, I stand in this belief: I AM SHAMAN.
 But I am so much more than this too.
 So, for me, it’s not whether the title “shaman” is too big for me, but whether it is actually too small.